TomasSilvetti/PaginaWeb_Elpuesto/docs/historia_de_usuario/slice 1/HU-002-ver-detalles-producto.md

      c.name as category_name,
      c.description as category_description,
      CASE
-       WHEN p.sale_type IN ('PESABLE', 'AMBOS') THEN 100 -- peso mínimo en gramos ELSE NULL
+       WHEN p.sale_type IN ('PESABLE', 'MIXTO') THEN 100 -- peso mínimo en gramos ELSE NULL
      END as min_weight,
      CASE
-       WHEN p.sale_type IN ('PESABLE', 'AMBOS') THEN 100 -- incremento en gramos ELSE NULL
+       WHEN p.sale_type IN ('PESABLE', 'MIXTO') THEN 100 -- incremento en gramos ELSE NULL
      END as weight_increment
    FROM products p